 Conclude with clear actions

 The moderator of the meeting should extract action items for each of the agenda points and get acknowledgement from all the participants.
 The key rule is to identify an action item, assign it to one individual and agree on a deadline.
-Without these three things, no action item can be tracked effectively.

 Share Meeting Notes